Ondrej Krivanek

-Ondrej L. Krivanek (Ondřej Ladislav Křivánek; born August 1, 1950) is a Czech-British physicist resident in the United States, and a leading developer of electron-optical instrumentation.
+Ondrej Ladislav Krivanek (Ondřej Ladislav Křivánek; born 1 August 1950) is a Czech-British physicist resident in the United States, and a leading developer of electron-optical instrumentation.
 He won the Kavli Prize for Nanoscience in 2020 for his substantial innovations in atomic resolution electron microscopy.

 Early life

-He was born in Prague, and got his primary and secondary education there.

-In 1968 he moved to the United Kingdom, where he graduated from University of Leeds and obtained his Ph.D. in Physics from University of Cambridge (Trinity College), and became a British citizen in 1975.
+He was born in Prague, and received his primary and secondary education there.
+In 1968, he moved to the United Kingdom, where he graduated from University of Leeds and obtained his Ph.D. in Physics from University of Cambridge (Trinity College), and became a British citizen in 1974.

 Career

 His post-doctoral work at Kyoto University, Bell Laboratories and UC Berkeley established him as a leading high resolution electron microscopist, who obtained some of the first atomic resolution images of grain boundaries in semiconductors and of interfaces in semiconductor devices.

 Starting in the late 1970s, he designed a series of electron energy loss (EEL) spectrometers and imaging filters, first as a post-doc at UC Berkeley, then as an assistant professor at Arizona State University and a consultant to Gatan Inc., and later as director of R&D at Gatan.
 These became highly successful, with over 500 installations world-wide.
 He also co-authored, with Channing Ahn, the EELS Atlas, now a standard reference for electron energy loss spectroscopy, pioneered the design and use of slow-scan CCD cameras for electron microscopy, and developed efficient microscope aberration diagnosis and tuning algorithms.
 He also initiated the development and designed the first user interface of DigitalMicrograph, which went on to become the world's leading electron microscopy image acquisition and processing software.

 The imaging filters he designed were corrected for second order aberrations and distortions, and he next took up the correction of third order aberrations, a key problem in electron microscopy.
 Following an unsuccessful application for funding in the US, he applied, successfully, for support to the Royal Society (jointly with L. Michael Brown FRS and Andrew Bleloch).
 He then took an unpaid leave of absence from Gatan to develop an aberration corrector for a scanning transmission electron microscope (STEM) in Cambridge UK, together with Niklas Dellby and others.
 In 1997, this led to the first STEM aberration corrector that succeeded in improving the resolution of the electron microscope it was built into.
 Also in 1997 and with Niklas Dellby, he started Nion Co., where they produced a new corrector design.
-In 2000 this corrector became the first commercially delivered electron microscope aberration corrector in the world (to IBM TJ Watson Research Center), and soon after delivery it produced the first directly interpretable sub-Å resolution images obtained by any type of an electron microscope.
+In 2000 this corrector became the first commercially delivered electron microscope aberration corrector in the world (to IBM T.J.
+Watson Research Center), and soon after delivery it produced the first directly interpretable sub-Å resolution images obtained by any type of an electron microscope.